iamiconic/python/file-renamer/README.md

-Program will take an organized container of files and sort them based of their created date.
+Program will take an unorganized container of files and sort them based of their created date.
 Organized into folders based on Year > Month
 Useful to organize pictures